What is Direct Care?

 Paid Caregivers or Direct Support Staff

-The most recent data tell us there are more than 36,000 home care and nursing assistants in the New Mexico labor force today. i, iv The largest share (31,090) of employment is as home health aides.
-The 36,000 home care and nursing assistant workers does not even count the many more in New Mexico who work as personal care assistants, homemakers (a Department of Health designation) and allied health assistants.
-All told, when these additional workers are counted, there are more than 62,000 employed as home care workers in New Mexico. ii
+The most recent data tell us there are more than 36,000 home care and nursing assistants in the New Mexico labor force today.
+The largest share (31,090) of employment is as home health aides.
+The 36,000 home care and nursing assistant workers do not even count the many more in New Mexico who work as personal care assistants, homemakers (a Department of Health designation), and allied health assistants.
+All told, when these additional workers are counted, there are more than 62,000 employed as home care workers in New Mexico.

 Sources: